cyrus-and/gproxy/README.md

 * Custom client headers are not forwarded to the server (e.g., no cookies).

-* HTTP redirect works but the client will not be aware of that so the URL will not be updated.
+* Redirects work but the client is not aware of that so the URL cannot be properly updated.

+* The `content-disposition` response header is lost.